-We’re excited to announce the release of our new Propeller Slip Calculator App.
-Available for both Apple or Android devices, the app provides all of the functionality of the calculator featured on our website.
+The Mercury Racing Prop Slip Calculator App, available for both Apple or Android devices, provides all of the functionality of the calculator featured on our website.
 The app enhances the versatility of the tool – making prop testing much easier and a ton more accurate.
-Download it for free from Google Play Store or Apple iTunes.

 I use the slip calculator daily when assisting customers with propeller questions.
 It is a great tool that provides much more information than just slip.
 Results for each of the five fields can be derived by populating the other four.
 Following are a few examples of what this powerful app can do.

 Let’s look at a single engine OptiMax 250 ProXS outboard powered hull.
 When communicating with customers, I always first ask for baseline information such as the pitch of prop they are running, gear ratio and engine RPM at wide open throttle.
 Using the app, I can plug information I’m provided (pitch, gear ratio, engine rpm and speed) to first determine slip.

 Now – after getting some additional information, the customer informs me the rig is under a heavy load and thus he is looking to increase RPM for enhanced hole shot and mid range acceleration to carry the load.
 Let’s see what happens when we drop the propeller pitch by two inches.
 Typically, one inch change in pitch affects engine speed by 150 RPM.
 In this case – dropping two inches of pitch will increase engine speed by 300 RPM.
 I plug in the new RPM and pitch size into the app – leaving everything else the same.
 The engine is running at the upper end of it operating range.
 This will provide the added thrust needed for the enhanced hole shot and mid range performance the customer desires.
 Note the top end speed drops by 2 mph.